mqAncientHistory/cityOfRome/_posts/2018-10-16-Theatre-of-Pompey.md

 </ul>

 {% include lightbox.html
-caption="*Figure 7.* A 3D virtual reconstruction of the Theatre, with its various components highlighted, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/fig7-Theatre.png" width="1896" height="933" %}
+caption="*Figure 7.* A 3D virtual reconstruction of the Theatre, with its various components highlighted, a derivative work by [Amadscientist](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/fig7-Theatre.png" width="1896" height="933" %}